 Chronic forms of aspergillosis are diagnosed on the basis of characteristic symptoms and radiology, confirmed by microbiological immunological techniques.
 In most cases, precipitin or specific IgG presence indicates an Aspergillus infection.
 Although invasive, biopsies may be interesting, especially for the differential diagnosis of cancers (Kanj et al., 2018).

 Serology, essential for the diagnosis of chronic and allergic forms, is done by several techniques.
 Screening is usually done by ELISA, easily automatable.
-Confirmation was historically performed by immuno-electrophoresis, but the lack of standardization lead the clinicians to use another technique, like Western Blot (Persat et al., 2016).
+Confirmation was historically performed by immuno-electrophoresis, but the lack of standardization leads the clinicians to use another technique, like Western Blot (Persat et al., 2017).

 - De Pauw B, Walsh TJ, Donnelly JP, Stevens DA, Edwards JE, Calandra T, et al. Revised Definitions of Invasive Fungal Disease from the European Organization for Research and Treatment of Cancer/Invasive Fungal Infections Cooperative Group and the National Institute of Allergy and Infectious Diseases Mycoses Study Group (EORTC/MSG) Consensus Group.
 Clin Infect Dis 2008 46 (12): 1813‑21